 There are PR companies who send generic email updates.
 Whether I read them or not is a question of trust.
 If I know the company has a good track record I’ll dig deeper, even if I’ve never heard of the act before.
 And bands and labels I’m familiar with can get away with an impersonal mass mail out too.
 Here it’s a question of authority - I want to hear their music far more than they need me to hear it.

 Where I like to think I can be useful is in getting smaller bands in touch with new audiences.
 For that kind of band I like to think I’m worth a bit more of their time.
 I’m not expecting (or wanting) crazy stalking and payola or anything.
 But knowing my name (Tom) and having a vague idea of the kind of music I write about helps a lot.
 I’m quite vain, and if you’ve taken the time to write me a personal email then I’m much more likely to listen to your record.

 6. It’s pretty easy to tell if a writer’s tastes are in line with yours, so read a couple of my reviews.

-I like to think that I have eclectic, catholic tastes, encompassing the length and breadth of musical experience, but if you’re sending me your latest EDM track that’s been dropping phat beats on the club scene then it’s going straight in my trash folder.
-I suppose ‘alt. rock’ is my milieu of choice, but I try to be open to anything if it’s good enough; I’ll often feature post-rock, contemporary-classical, jazz, folk (I do have a soft spot for acoustic guitars, accordions and cellos…), but I rarely give any time to hip-hop or rave or techno.
+I like to think that I have eclectic, catholic tastes.
+I like to think my interests encompass the length and breadth of musical experience.
+But if you’re sending me your latest EDM track that’s been dropping phat beats on the club scene then it’s going straight in my trash folder.
+I suppose ‘alt. rock’ is my milieu of choice, but I try to be open to anything if it’s good enough.
+I’ll often feature post-rock, contemporary-classical, jazz, folk.
+I actively avoid hip-hop, grime, soul, r’n’b.